eclipse-hono/hono/site/documentation/content/api/telemetry-pubsub/index.md

 **Message Format**

 The following table provide an overview of the relevant properties of the message format for a Pub/Sub message as defined in the
 [Google Pub/Sub Documentation](https://cloud.google.com/pubsub/docs/reference/rest/v1/PubsubMessage).
-The message must contain either a non-empty data field or at least one attribute.
+The message must contain a non-empty data field or at least one attribute (or both).

 | Name            | Type        | Description |
 | :-------------- | :---------- | :---------- |